COLLEGE OF BUSINESS

 “The secret to success as a doctoral student is achieved through two things.
 First, do what you love to do.
 Find what makes you curious, what intellectually stimulates you, and you will never work a single day.
 Second, establish a routine and stick to it.
 Always remember that it is a marathon, not a race.”Abdulah Bajaba

-Bao Hoang is a second year doctoral student in management.
-His concentration is strategic management and entrepreneurship and his minors are quantitative analysis and econometrics.
-His research interest includes global entrepreneurship, corporate entrepreneurship, entrepreneurship education, and econometric method in entrepreneurship research.
-He holds a Master of Business Administration from the University of Southern Mississippi, and a Bachelor of Arts in Philosophy from Vietnam National University (Ho Chi Minh City).
-He used to be an instructor in Political Science back in Vietnam.
-He also has some years working in small and family businesses.
-He is interested in some sports such as gym, swimming, and tennis.
-He also plays guitar for entertainment.
+Bao Hoang is a second year doctoral student in Management.
+His concentration is Strategic Management and Entrepreneurship and his minors are Quantitative Analysis and Finance.
+His mainstream research is Corporate Entrepreneurship and Innovation, including executives’ entrepreneurial experience, immigrant – founder executives, and founder executives’ network centrality.
+He holds a Master of Business Administration from the University of Southern Mississippi, and a Bachelor of Arts in Philosophy from Vietnam National University.
+He also has 10 years working in small and family businesses before joining the doctoral program.
+His hobby includes going to the gym and playing guitar.
 Currently, he is serving as the Vice President of the DBA Association.

 Koushikee Dutta is a second year doctoral student in management with a focus on strategy and entrepreneurship and she is minoring in econometrics and quantitative analysis.
 Her research interests include entrepreneurial characteristics, entrepreneurial innovation, social entrepreneurship, emerging markets and corporate Strategy.
 She holds a Master of Business Administration from Maharashtra Institute of Technology (India) and a Bachelor of Arts in English Literature from Calcutta University (India).
 She has worked in India and Singapore as a Human Resource Business Partner in startups across education, retail and e-commerce industries.
 She is an avid reader and a horror movie buff.
 She also has a keen interest to learn about new cultures, folklore and languages.